aksh-ai/image-super-resolution/README.md

 ## Future Scopes

-* Use a bigger and better dataset to obtain better results.
 * Try variants of SRGAN and do a comparison.
+* Build a Web UI in which user can upload low resolution images and convert them to high resolution images

 ## License